 (a) Assuring reasonable further progress toward attaining compliance with ambient air standards;

-(b) Assuring compliance with ambient air standards and Prevention of Significant Deterioration increments;
+(b) Assuring compliance with ambient air standards and PSD increments;

 (c) Administering offset and banking programs; and

-(d) Establishing the baseline for tracking the consumption of Prevention of Significant Deterioration Increments.
+(d) Establishing the baseline for tracking the consumption of PSD increments.

 (3) PSELs are not required for:

-(a) Pollutants that will be emitted at less than the de minimis emission level listed in OAR 340-200-0020 from the entire source,
+(a) Regulated pollutants that will be emitted at less than the de minimis emission level listed in OAR 340-200-0020 from the entire source,

-(b) Short Term Activity and Basic ACDPs; or
+(b) Short Term Activity and Basic ACDPs;

-(c) Hazardous air pollutants as listed in OAR 340-244-0040 Table 1; Early Reduction High Risk Pollutants listed in 340-244-0120 Table 2; or Accidental Release Substances listed in 340-244-0230 Table 3.
-(4) Generic PSELs may be used for any category of ACDP or Title V permit. (
+(c) Hazardous air pollutants as listed in OAR 340-244-0040 Table 1; high-risk pollutants listed in 40 CFR 63.74; or accidental release substances listed in 40 CFR 68.130; or air toxics as listed in division 246; unless any of the pollutants identified in this subsection are listed in the definition of SER.

+(4) PSELs may be generic PSELs, source specific PSELs set at the generic PSEL levels, or source specific PSELs set at source specific levels.

+(a) A source with a generic PSEL cannot maintain a netting basis for that regulated pollutant.

+(b) A source with a source specific PSEL that is set at the generic PSEL level may maintain a netting basis for that regulated pollutant provided the source is operating under a Standard ACDP or Title V Operating permit.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.